 Certain convictions have long-reaching effects.
-Even after you’ve paid your debt to society and served your time, if you are charged with particular sexual offenses, you may be forced to register as a sex offender or sex predator for the rest of your life.
+Even after you’ve paid your debt to society and served your time, if you are charged with particular sex crimes, you may be forced to register as a sex offender or sex predator for the rest of your life.
 This could make it more difficult to secure meaningful employment, get a degree, borrow money, buy a home, and more.
 Basically, it can make your life much, much harder.

 In this article, we’re going to cover the sexual crimes that require life-long registry with the state of Florida.
 To start, though, it’s important to note that if you’re under investigation for a sex crime or are charged with a sex crime, it’s crucial that you get a Tampa defense lawyer.

 As a former sex crimes prosecutor, Mike G Law has made it his mission to help his clients fight back against overzealous prosecutors.
 He’s committed to defending the rights of the accused and ensuring the best possible outcome for his clients.

 A sex offender registry is a list maintained by the state that contains information about all convicted sex offenders residing in that state.
 Most registries include information regarding the crime the offender was convicted of, where they live, and what they look like.